- Inside mount means the window treatment is installed inside the window casing.

 - Outside mount means the window treatment is installed outside the window casing, usually on the wall or molding.

 If you want to maximize the view through your window when your shade is open, pay attention to the shade's stack height.
 "Stack height" is the amount of space your shade takes up at the top of your window when the shade is fully opened.
 Small stack heights maximize your view, while large stack heights block more of the view at the top of the window.
 Click here to see specific stack height measurements based on the shade's size.

 Multiple shades on one headrail help you more easily cover wide windows or patio doors.
 A single headrail makes installation easier and creates a clean, unified look.

-For a single blind: Lift control can be positioned on the left or right.
-For multiple blinds on one headrail: Lift controls must be positioned to the outside and the cord operates the bottomrail.
+For a single shade: Lift control can be positioned on the left or right.

 Hold down brackets prevent door-mounted window treatments from bouncing around as the door is opened or closed.
 They can also be used to secure window-mounted treatments subjected to heavy wind exposure.
 They're not recommended for motorized window treatments.

 Cord cleats anchor cords to the wall, keeping them out of reach of kids or pets.
 Cord cleats are available for all window treatments with lift cords.
-Clear cord cleats are complimentary.
+Clear cord cleats are complimentary and provided upon request.
 For a more decorative touch, purchase a cord winder or brass cleats in a decorative or antique style.